|

 for

-Buffer cache is a chain of blocks and each chain is protected by a child latch when it needs to be scanned
+data blocks Buffer cache is a chain of blocks and each chain is protected by a child latch when it needs to be scanned

 Hot

-cause of cache buffers chains latch contention.
+blocks are another common cause of cache buffers chains latch contention.
 This happens when multiple sessions repeatedly access one or more blocks that are protected by the same child cache buffers chains latch.

 SQL statements

-BUFFER_GETS (logical reads) per EXECUTIONS are the main culprits
+with high BUFFER_GETS (logical reads) per EXECUTIONS are the main culprits

-Reducing contention for the cache buffer chains latch will usually require reducing logical I/O rates by tuning and minimizing the I/O requirements of the SQL involved.
+Multiple concurrent sessions are executing the same inefficient SQL that is going after the same data set | Reducing contention for the cache buffer chains latch will usually require reducing logical I/O rates by tuning and minimizing the I/O requirements of the SQL involved.
 High I/O rates could be a sign of a hot block (meaning a block highly accessed).

-PCTFREE significantly, and importing the data.
+Exporting the table, increasing the PCTFREE significantly, and importing the data.
 This minimizes the number of rows per block, spreading them over many blocks.
 Of course, this is at the expense of storage and full table scans operations will be slower

-Minimizing the number of records per
+Minimizing the number of records per block in the table

 For

-with higher PCTFREE values, bearing in mind that this may increase the height of the index.
+indexes, you can rebuild them with higher PCTFREE values, bearing in mind that this may increase the height of the index.

 Consider reducing the block size